Breast Reduction Dallas

 A: If you are in good health and don’t have any other complicating factors, it is probably reasonable to have some other cosmetic type operation simultaneously.
 There are limits of course, as to what is reasonable and that will have to be discussed on an individual basis with Dr. Wallace.

 Q: Will I Have Staples Or Stitches To Be Removed At A Later Time?

-A: Rarely are there stitches or staples that have to be removed.
+A: Rarely are there stitches or staples that have to be removed during recovery.
 Almost all of our sutures are placed under the surface of the skin so as to minimize scarring and the necessity for removal procedures.

 Q: How Long Do I Have To Take Off Work?

 A: Most people with administrative jobs can have the breast reduction surgery and be back at work a week to 10 days later.
 More physical jobs may require additional time off before returning to work.

 Q: I Have Heard That Some Doctors Do Breast Reduction With Only Liposuction.
 What Do You Think About That?